A good sardine is always better than a mediocre lobster. Ferran Adrià

 Passeig Joan de Borbó, 58-59, 08003 Barceloneta

 Set on a pretty terrace overlooking the harbour Albert goes to the fish auctions there every dawn to get the freshest produce.
 I have been eating here since the first week that I arrived in Barcelona when it was voted Best Lunch Menu in the Time Out food awards.
-One of the greatest combinations ever to pass my lips was here: A quail egg inside an artichoke heart topped with bone marrow and caviare.
+One of the greatest combinations ever to pass my lips was here: A quail egg inside an artichoke heart topped with bone marrow and caviar.
 Rejoice!

 Compartir